Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

 - AM (to install applications as root user), at [https://github.com/ivan-hc/AM-Application-Manager](https://github.com/ivan-hc/AM-Application-Manager)

 ### The app "Pippo" is not available in the database, how can I upload it?
-Sadly I'm the only developer of these tools and I had not much time to check all the standalone applications and the AppImages available on the web, all you can do is to clone [https://github.com/ivan-hc/AM-Application-Manager](https://github.com/ivan-hc/AM-Application-Manager), then use the `-t` option (available for both AM and AppMan) to create your own script from one of my templates (just follow the instructions on your terminal), upload all the created files on your "fork" and try to merge a pull request, I'll check and approve it.
+clone [https://github.com/ivan-hc/AM-Application-Manager](https://github.com/ivan-hc/AM-Application-Manager), then use the `-t` option (available for both AM and AppMan) to create your own script from one of my templates (just follow the instructions on your terminal), upload all the created files on your "fork" and try to merge a pull request, I'll check it and if everything is OK I'll approve it.
 "AM" is open source, like this website.

 -----------------------------------------